 This GMP-grade medium is free of serum and animal-derived components.
 It maintains the morphology, undifferentiated state, and immunomodulatory ability of MSCs and is compatible with cells from multiple sources.

-After slow cooling to -80°C in a DMSO-containing storage solution and a programmed freezer, the cells are stored for a long period in liquid nitrogen at -196°C. After thawing at 37°C, the DMSO is removed and the cells are managed in a multi-stage master/working cell bank.
+After slow cooling to -80°C in a DMSO-free storage solution and a programmable freezer, long-term storage is performed in liquid nitrogen at -196°C. After thawing at 37°C, the cells are managed in a multi-stage master/working cell bank

 Compliant with clinical GMP standards, the equipment is sterilized by high-pressure steam at 121°C for 20 minutes or 134°C for 5 minutes.
 A sterile environment is guaranteed through weekly environmental disinfection, bacterial testing, and record management.